YBenPan/Systems-Final-Project/README.md

 | Sockets                         | Handle multiple connections from users          |
 | Finding information about files | Get information about database files and tables |

-How you are breaking down the project and who is responsible for which parts.
+### How you are breaking down the project and who is responsible for which parts.

-What data structures you will be using and how.

-What algorithms and /or data structures you will be using, and how.
+### What algorithms and data structures you will be using, and how.

+We will start with basic data structures like arrays and linked lists for implementing the database tables/files.

+Parsing might require the use of a tree.

+If time allows, we will implement a [B-Tree](https://en.wikipedia.org/wiki/B-tree) which allows search, deletions, and insertions to be done in O(log n) time.
+For now, we will use linear search and arrays/linked lists instead.

+Another feature we want to implement is the relational model.

 # A timeline with expected completion dates of parts of the project.